mckouny/mckouny.github.io/README.md

 # [Data Collection Website Prototypel]
 This is a prototype to discuss some design and implementation approaches.
-For the final product, I'll obviously play around with some buttons, popups, forms etc. Even the text is not entirely final.
+For the final thing, I'll obviously play around with some buttons, popups, forms, fix the links, css and stuff.
+Even the text is not entirely final.

 ## Files and Questions